IBM POWER architecture

 IBM POWER is a reduced instruction set computer (RISC) instruction set architecture (ISA) developed by IBM.
 The name is an acronym for Performance Optimization With Enhanced RISC.

-The ISA is used as base for high end microprocessors from IBM during the 1990s and were used in many of IBM's servers, minicomputers, workstations, and supercomputers.
+The ISA was used for high-end IBM microprocessors during the early 1990s and were used in many of IBM's servers, minicomputers, workstations, and supercomputers.
 These processors are called POWER1 (RIOS-1, RIOS.9, RSC, RAD6000) and POWER2 (POWER2, POWER2+ and P2SC).

-The ISA evolved into the PowerPC instruction set architecture and was deprecated in 1998 when IBM introduced the POWER3 processor that was mainly a 32/64-bit PowerPC processor but included the IBM POWER architecture for backwards compatibility.
+The ISA evolved into the PowerPC instruction set architecture and was itself deprecated in 1998, when IBM introduced the POWER3 processor that was mainly a 32/64-bit PowerPC processor but included IBM POWER architecture features for backwards compatibility.
 The original IBM POWER architecture was then abandoned.
-PowerPC evolved into the third Power ISA in 2006.
+PowerPC evolved again into the Power ISA in 2006.